TryItOnline/cixl/README.md

 ```

 ### Status
-Examples from this document should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
+Examples should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
 Current work is focused on profiling and filling obvious gaps in functionality.

 ### Stack
 The stack is accessible from user code, just like in Forth.
 Basic stack operations have dedicated operators; ```%``` for duplicating last value, ```_``` for dropping it, ```~``` for flipping the last two values and ```|``` for clearing the stack.